Astrophysical jet

 The starburst galaxy Centaurus A, with its plasma jets extending over a million light years, is considered as the closest active radio galaxy to Earth.
 The 870-micron submillimetre data, from LABOCA on APEX, are shown in orange.
 X-ray data from the Chandra X-ray Observatory are shown in blue.
 Visible light data from the Wide Field Imager (WFI) on the MPG/ESO 2.2 m telescope located at La Silla, Chile, show the background stars and the galaxy's characteristic dust lane in close to "true colour".

-An astrophysical jet is an astronomical phenomenon where ionised matter is expelled at high velocity from an astronomical object, in a pair of narrow streams aligned with the object's axis of rotation.
-When the matter in the beam approaches the speed of light, astrophysical jets become relativistic jets as they show effects from special relativity.
+An astrophysical jet is an astronomical phenomenon where ionised matter is expelled at high velocity from an astronomical object, in a pair of narrow streams in opposite directions, aligned with the object's axis of rotation.
+When the matter in these streams is flowing at close to the speed of light, the jet is referred to as a relativistic jet, as it demonstrates phenomena predicted by special relativity.

 Astrophysical jets are associated with many types of high-energy astronomical sources, such as black holes, neutron stars and pulsars.
 Their causes are not yet fully understood, but they are believed to arise from dynamic interactions within accretion disks.
 One explanation is that as an accretion disk spins, it generates a rotating, tangled magnetic field which concentrates material from the disk into the jets and then drives it away from the central object.
 Jets may also be influenced by a general relativity effect known as frame-dragging.

 Most of the largest and most active jets are created by supermassive black holes (SMBH) in the centre of active galaxies such as quasars and radio galaxies or within galaxy clusters.
 Such jets can exceed millions of parsecs in length.
 Other astronomical objects that produce, or are caused by, jets include cataclysmic variable stars, X-ray binaries and gamma-ray bursts (GRB).
 Jets on a much smaller scale (~parsecs) may be found in star forming regions, including T Tauri stars and Herbig–Haro objects; these objects are partially formed by the interaction of jets with the interstellar medium.
 Bipolar outflows may also be associated with protostars, or with evolved post-AGB stars, planetary nebulae and bipolar nebulae.